 When your personal information is handled in connection with a KBC product or service, you are entitled to rely on a number of rights.
 These rights allow you to exercise meaningful control over the way in which your personal information is processed.
 You may execute any of these rights free of charge (in certain exceptional circumstances a reasonable fee may be charged or KBC may refuse to act on the request) and we may ask you to verify your identity prior to proceeding with your instruction by way of requesting additional information/documentation from you.

 Once we are satisfied that we have effectively verified your identity, we will respond to the majority of requests without undue delay and within a one month period i.e. 30 calendar days of receipt of the request.
 KBC will action your request to have your personal information corrected within 10 calendar days.
 These periods may be extended in exceptional circumstances and we will inform you where the extended period applies to you along with an explanation of the reasons for the extension.
-Further information in relation to how you may execute these rights is outlined in the Data Protection section of KBC.ie or alternatively by contacting us using the channels outlined in [Section 2.6] below.
+Further information on how you may execute these rights is outlined in the Data Protection section of KBC.ie or alternatively by contacting us using the channels outlined in Section 2.6 below.

 For example, you are entitled to: